-With stock market volatility back, lower expected returns are a good possibility.
+With stock market volatility back and interest rates elevated, lower expected returns are a good possibility.
 Since 2009, investors have been able to make lots of money relatively easily.
 However, to expect double or triple-digit annual returns going forward is not wise.

 In August 2020, when I came out with the Financial Samurai Safe Withdrawal Rate Formula = 80% X 10-year bond yield, I was largely ridiculed (review the 370+ comments).